 The first thing to determine is your angle.

-The upshot is, although it seems a great idea to have your child’s favourite TV character turn up as Star Guest at their party, it’s not always possible for us to help for reasons beyond our control.
-There are sometimes ‘lookalikes’ and ‘relations’ of these stars available, but both you and we must avoid ‘passing off’ these tribute stars as the real thing – after all, we all know there’s only one real Santa Claus!
+The upshot is, although it seems a great idea to have your childs favourite TV character turn up as Star Guest at their party, its not always possible for us to help for reasons beyond our control.
+There are sometimes lookalikes and relations of these stars available, but both you and we must avoid passing off these tribute stars as the real thing after all, we all know there is only one real Santa Claus!

-Right, having said that, here are a whole host of ideas for children’s characters – we are not saying we’ve got them all, but they will perhaps help give you ideas and obviously if we can assist in fulfilling your requirements, we will.
-Also, there are a few ‘couples costumes’ or pairs in the list.
+Right, having said that, here are a whole host of ideas for childrens characters we are not saying weve got them all, but they will perhaps help give you ideas and obviously if we can assist in fulfilling your requirements, we will.
+Also, there are a few couples or pairs in the list.
 Naturally, this is of less interest where children are being costumed unless you are looking for related sibling outfits, in which case prepare for arguments as to who takes which role!

-Obviously Children’s Literature and Fairy Tales provide a good source of ideas, but there’s also something of a cross-over with the popular characters of Disney here, and sometimes the Disney version has rather taken over the popular image – Do you see Winnie the Pooh as a tatty teddy or a tubby ted in a red jacket?
-How about an Oompa Loompa costume, we stock a great costume that is ideal.
+Obviously Childrens Literature and Fairy Tales provide a good source of ideas, but theres also something of a cross-over with the popular characters of Disney here, and sometimes the Disney version has rather taken over the popular image Do you see Winnie the Pooh as a tatty teddy or a tubby ted in a red jacket?

-Mention of Shrek leads us to note that with Shrek being a book before becoming a film, Shrek himself, Princess Fiona and others appearing in the films (The Gingerbread Man, Pinocchio, the Three Blind Mice, etc) can also be chosen as Children’s Book Characters.
-One Hundred and One Dalmatians was also a much-loved book (and how about going to your fancy dress party in a Cruella costume - a much hated villainess) prior to its Disney films and there are doubtless other characters from books you read as a child which you might want to portray – Heidi, Anne of Green Gables, The Worst Witch, Matilda, Willie Wonka – and there’s always Harry Potter!
-You have even got Teenage Ninja turtles now starring in their own films, and of course, Props n Frocks stocks Teenage Mutant Ninja Turtle Costumes!
+Mention of Shrek leads us to note that with Shrek being a book before becoming a film, Shrek himself, Princess Fiona and others appearing in the films (The Gingerbread Man, Pinocchio, the Three Blind Mice, etc) can also be chosen as Childrens Book Characters.
+One Hundred and One Dalmatians was also a much-loved book (and Cruella a much hated villainess) prior to its Disney films and there are doubtless other characters from books you read as a child which you might want to portray Heidi, Anne of Green Gables, The Worst Witch, Matilda, Willie Wonka and theres always Harry Potter!

 As we started warning about copyright and licensing, we know that Disney characters are some of the most popular requests when it comes to child-orientated costumes.
-They are also especially subject to some of the restrictions mentioned, but let’s not let that get in the way of a good idea.
+They are also especially subject to some of the restrictions mentioned, but lets not let that get in the way of a good idea.
 For example there are official versions of Mickey & Minnie Mouse available.
-They might not come with overhead masks (not always practical for parties anyway) but a little resourcefulness can overcome that if it’s a problem.
-Costumes for other ‘classic’ Disney characters such as Donald Duck and Goofy may be in the pipeline, but if there’s a particular character you require, here at Props n Frocks we can often come up with a ‘work-around solution’ to keep you happy.
+They might not come with overhead masks (not always practical for parties anyway) but a little resourcefulness can overcome that if it is a problem.
+Costumes for other classic Disney characters such as Donald Duck and Goofy may be in the pipeline, but if there is a particular character you require, here at Props & Frocks we can often come up with a work-around solution to keep you happy.